tarasowski/backend/dynamodb/000_database_introduction.md

     + Support one application
     + Have only a few tables
     + Are simple in design
-    + Invovle only one computer
+    + Involve only one computer
     * Support one user at a time

 * Enterprise-Level database systems typically (Oracle, SQL Server, MySQL):